Last revised: August 9, 2020

 - The prevailing news story was the crisis at the Mexican border of thousands of unaccompanied children crossing into the U.S. from Central American countries.
 Do we perceive this event through a lens of scarcity or abundance?

 - A youth-led service the Sunday before used readings from off the lectionary.
 I didn’t want to miss reading Romans 8:26-39, so we used it with these readings in place of 9:1-5.
 I then concluded the sermon by reading the ending of Romans 8 as Paul’s version of silent prayer in the Spirit helping us to unthink dualistic thinking in favor of the experience of God’s love as that which heals all separations and brings us into Oneness.

 The resulting 2014 sermon, I feel, is one of my best: “Abundance Is a Spiritual Matter.”

-6. A strong theme of Gil Bailie‘s in recent years has been the eucharistic action around the breaking of bread, that was also modeled in the feeding miracles.
+7. A strong theme of Gil Bailie‘s which has made an impression on me involves the eucharistic action around the breaking of bread, that was also modeled in the feeding miracles.
 Jesus takes the bread and says, “This is my life — now here’s what you do with it: you give thanks to God, because it isn’t yours, in the first place; you break it; and you give it away for others.”
 My addition to this, especially in the context of the miraculous feedings, is to highlight faith in a God of abundant life.
 We can let our lives be broken and given away because the Living God is an eternal source of life.
 We give our lives away and receive them back, just as our Lord received his life back on Easter.
 Just as there was enough bread there that day for everyone.
 Eternal life is the experience of giving your life away and continually receiving life back.